South Street Mass Shooting: Murder Charges Approved For 2 Teens Arrested In Richmond, Virginia By US Marshals

 Two other suspects have already been taken into custody — 34-year-old Rashaan Vereen and 18-year-old Quran Garner — in connection to the deadly shooting.

-While an investigation is ongoing, authorities believe “all individuals responsible” for the shooting are in custody.MORE NEWS: EF-1 Tornado Touched Down In Blackwood, New Jersey, National Weather Service Confirms
+While an investigation is ongoing, authorities believe “all individuals responsible” for the shooting are in custody.MORE NEWS: CBS3 Mysteries: 6 Years Later, Rickie Jolene Bowen Morgan's Murder Has Family Wondering If Justice Will Ever Come